 Tip no.5 – make sure you can share your reviews on social media

-You should also have the opportunity to collect your reviews not only on your website, but other review sites such as Google Local, Facebook, and Tripadvisor.
+You should also have the opportunity to collect Local Reviews on sites such as Google, Facebook, and Tripadvisor.

-Whether you’re collecting on 3rd party sites or not, customers will leave reviews on them, out of your control.
-We always advocate 3rd party collection, as review collection on one site alone is short sighted and you leave your online reputation open to threats.
+Whether you’re collecting Local Reviews or not, customers will leave reviews on these sites, out of your control.
+We always advocate Local Review collection, as review collection on one site alone is short sighted and you leave your online reputation open to threats.

 Take control of what others say about your company by dividing your review collection across multiple channels.
 Your shining Seller Rating may be negatively damaged if you don’t, which is not only unfair, but it hurts your wallet too.